akhrarovsaid/payload-v3-faqs/README.md

 <details>
 <summary>Answer</summary>

-Yes, Cloudflare D1 should work fine with Payload.
-You need the SQLite DB adapter.
+Yes and no - the answer is kind of technical.
+This gist is that yes D1 _can_ work with Payload if you use a worker as a proxy for API operations.
+You would need to support the SQLite DB adapter.
 See [docs for SQLite adapter here](https://payloadcms.com/docs/database/sqlite).
+Generally speaking, D1 does not work outside of workers, so usage with Payload is limited.
 </details>

 ---